drcoen/karaokejs/README.md

 This project aims to be a simple tool where one can generate a Karaoke video from an input ['.lrc'](https://en.wikipedia.org/wiki/LRC_(file_format)) lyrics file.
 It outputs a '.webm' video, which should be viewable all modern web browsers, as well as working Instagram and Youtube.

+The default video size is 1080x1350px, which is the default size required by Instagram.
+The default font for the lyrics is 70px (changeable), while the timer font is 32px (currently fixed).

 ### Built With/Min Requirements